 An alternate type of jump is the ‘squat jump’ concentric, where the jumper starts from a stationary semi-squatted position (Fig b).
 The jumper does not employ a preliminary downward phase (i.e., a countermovement) and so the jump does not involve pre-stretching of muscles.
 Most athletes can jump 3 - 6 cm higher in a countermovement jump than in a squat jump concentric.

 The PowerTool should be placed next to the athlete clear of their feet; a test protocol should be agreed on to ensure reliable data collection.
-To avoid errors with bar tilt you may wish to mount the PowerTool on the ceiling with a mount available in the Kinetic online shop.
+To avoid errors with bar tilt you may wish to mount the PowerTool on the ceiling with the amount available in the Kinetic online shop.

 KEY PERFORMANCE VARIABLES

-Many practitioners use GymAware to measure power, velocity and height of a vertical jump.
+Many practitioners use GymAware to measure the power, velocity and height of a vertical jump.